NanoClem/world-cheese-awards-analysis/README.md

 ## Just why ?

-As a fellow **french-cheese enjoyer**, I am often discovering new cheese, flavors and thus new reasons like countries.
+As a fellow **french-cheese enjoyer**, I am often discovering new cheese, flavors and thus new reasons to like countries.
 But what if France was not the best in this _ancestral_ domain ?
 What if Switzerland was better ranked ?
 Even if I have to admit, I really like their cheese.

 Not being able to suffer from this ignorance -fearing the worst for my beloved french cheese-, I decided to make up this fun project.